BtcLayer/Cosmos/docs/learn/advanced/06-grpc_rest.md

 * the CometBFT RPC endpoint (default port: `26657`).

 :::tip
-The node also exposes some other endpoints, such as the CometBFT P2P endpoint, or the [Prometheus endpoint](https://docs.cometbft.com/v0.37/core/metrics), which are not directly related to the Cosmos SDK.
-Please refer to the [CometBFT documentation](https://docs.cometbft.com/v0.37/core/configuration) for more information about these endpoints.
+The node also exposes some other endpoints, such as the CometBFT P2P endpoint, or the [Prometheus endpoint](https://docs.cometbft.com/v1.0/explanation/core/metrics), which are not directly related to the Cosmos SDK.
+Please refer to the [CometBFT Configuration Manual](https://docs.cometbft.com/v1.0/references/config/) for more information about how to configure these CometBFT endpoints.
 :::

 :::note